Evolutionary games on the lattice: Payoffs affecting birth and death rates: Proof of Theorem 5

-The key to the proof is to find $a > 1$ such that the process $\phi_t (a)$ is a supermartingale with respect to the natural filtration of the process $\xi_t$ and then apply the optimal stopping theorem.
+As in Lemma~\ref{lem:1D-drift}, the key to the proof is to find a constant $a > 0$ such that the process $(Z_t)$ is a supermartingale with respect to the natural filtration of the process $(\xi_t)$ and then apply the optimal stopping theorem.
 To prove the existence of such a constant, we introduce